 What are the symptoms?

-This disease causes mild to severe pain in the low back and buttocks that is often worse in early morning.
+Symptoms of ankylosing spondylitis include mild to severe pain in the low back and buttocks that is often worse in early morning.
 Some people have more pain in other areas, such as the hips or heels.
 The pain usually gets better slowly as you move around and are active.
-Ankylosing spondylitis most often begins anywhere from the teenage years through the 30s.

-The early signs of this disease—dull pain in the low back and buttocks—are common.
-Your doctor will ask about your symptoms and if they have become worse over time.
-Your doctor will also ask if you have a family history of this joint disease or others like it.
+Your doctor will ask about your symptoms and if they've gotten worse over time.
+They'll also ask if you have a family history of joint disease.

 The clearest sign of the disease is a change in the sacroiliac joints at the base of the low back.
 This change can take up to a few years to show up on an X-ray.

-You will need to get regular eye exams to check for inflammation in your eye, called iritis.
-You may use a device such as a cane to help you walk and to help reduce stress on your joints.
+You'll need to get regular eye exams to check for inflammation in your eye, called iritis.

 Surgery for the spine is rarely needed.
 You may want to think about hip or knee replacements if you have severe arthritis in those joints.

 There is no cure for this disease.
 But early diagnosis and treatment can help you to keep doing your daily activities for as long as possible.